ng-alain/delon/docs/new-component.en-US.md

 ## Create a new file

-Create a new folder named after the component name under `src/app/shared/components`, and name it as much as possible.
-This is called `image-wrapper`.
-Add ts files, style files (if needed) and component API descriptions to this folder, named `index.ts`, `index.less`, and `README.md`.
+Create a new folder named `components` under `src/app/shared`.
+Create folder called `image-wrapper` and component file.
+If required add ts files `index.ts` and style files `index.less`.
+Provide `README.md` for component API descriptions in this folder.

 > When using components, the default is to look for the export object in `index.ts`.
 If your component is more complex, you can split it into multiple files, and finally unify the export in `index.ts`, like this: